nixworks/public/news/2007/07/27/index.md

 ##### War in Afghanistan (2001-present)
 ### [ War in Afghanistan: Three soldiers in the NATO-led International Security Assistance Force are killed. ](/news/2007/07/27/war-in-afghanistan-three-soldiers-in-the-nato-led-international-security-assistance-force-are-killed.md)
-_Context: War in Afghanistan (2001-present), International Security Assistance Force, NATO_
+_Context: NATO, War in Afghanistan (2001-present), International Security Assistance Force_

 ##### United Nations
 ### [ The top United Nations official in Haiti raises concerns about a sharp increase in lynchings and other forms of mob violence. ](/news/2007/07/27/the-top-united-nations-official-in-haiti-raises-concerns-about-a-sharp-increase-in-lynchings-and-other-forms-of-mob-violence.md)
-_Context: Haiti, lynch, United Nations_
+_Context: United Nations, lynch, Haiti_

 ##### American
 ### [ The United States and India confirm a deal on nuclear co-operation. ](/news/2007/07/27/the-united-states-and-india-confirm-a-deal-on-nuclear-co-operation.md)